$K(1)$-local $K$-theory of Azumaya algebras: Introduction

 $\BBr(-)[p^\infty]= B^2\mu_{p^\infty} =\Gamma_\et(-,B^2\mu_{p^\infty})$ (this is a subspace of $E[p^\infty]$, for $E$ the actual derived Brauer space). \end{nota} With this notation, one thing we will prove is that the above map is in fact injective on $\pi_0$ (and a variant with a smaller source will be true for more general $X$).

 However, we should not stop here : since $\mu_{p^\infty}$ is a sheaf of ordinary abelian groups, this cohomology space has more structure than a mere spectrum: all its elements are \emph{strict}.
 More precisely, it is a $\Z$-module spectrum (equivalently, can be considered as an object of the derived category $D(\Z)$).
-Thus, our map actually admits a refinement to an object which is in some circles denoted $\Gpic$, and is under increasing scrutiny, see e.g. \cite{Shacharstrict}, \cite{ChroNS} and \cite{shacharkiran}.
-Namely, letting $\Gpic := \Map(\Z,\PPic)$, that is, the connective mapping spectrum from $\Z$, we find a map\footnote{In fact, the natural source of our morphism should therefore rather be something one might denote $\mathbb{G}_\mathrm{br}$, the strict Brauer space of $X$.
-In private communication, Ben Antieau has indicated to us that, at least for affine schemes, there is not a huge difference when one considers the torsion part.} $\BBr(X)[p^\infty]\to \Gpic(L_{K(1)}K(X))[p^\infty]$.
+Thus, our map actually admits a refinement to $\Gpic := \Map_{\Sp^{\mathrm{cn}}}(\Z,\PPic)$, the strict Picard spectrum mentioned earlier.
+That is, we find a map $\BBr(X)[p^\infty]\to \Gpic(L_{K(1)}K(X))[p^\infty]$.
 We have now put a considerable more amount of structure on $L_{K(1)}K(A)$ and are allowed to hope for an isomorphism statement.
+It turns out that this is not quite right, as one can see by looking at algebraically closed fields: the issue is that the $K(1)$-local $K$-theory of algebraically closed fields is not itself exactly algebraically closed: it is $p$-complete topological $K$-theory, as opposed to the Lubin--Tate theory associated to the formal group $(\overline{\mathbb F}_p,\widehat{\Gm})$.
+One can fix this by tensoring our commutative ring spectra with the spherical Witt vectors $\Sph_{W(\overline{\mathbb F}_p)}$.

-Our first main theorem is that in general, this works after looping once, but over a field, this whole story actually pans out - up to a minor modification of the target which we cannot explain beyond ``the proof does not work otherwise''\footnote{Though we again get an injectivity statement, in fact a retraction.}: \begin{thmx}[{\Cref{thm:generalblahG}}] Let $X$ be a qcqs scheme such that $p\in\Gm(X)$\footnote{Here and throughout this introduction, $p$ denotes a fixed prime number. $K(1)$- and $T(n)$-localizations are to be understood with respect to this implicit prime.}.
+Our first main theorem is that in general, all of this works after looping once, but over a semi-local ring or the $p$-inversion of a $p$-henselian ring, this whole story actually pans out: \begin{thmx}[{\Cref{thm:generalblahG}, \Cref{cor:perfectoid}, \Cref{cor:semilocal}}] Let $X$ be a qcqs scheme such that $p\in\Gm(X)$\footnote{Here and throughout this introduction, $p$ denotes a fixed prime number. $K(1)$- and $T(n)$-localizations are to be understood with respect to this implicit prime.}.
 The canonical map is an equivalence.